cassieeric/python_crawler/video_play/README.md

 # Introduction
 This folder is mainly used to store VIP video crawler related files.
+With the code, you can crawl the VIP video and can see them on you computer.

 # Environment
 Pycharm + Python3